how to make an origami box

 origami box diagram step 1

-Start with a square sheet of paper with the white side facing up.
-Fold the paper in half horizontally.
-Crease it well and then unfold it.
+Start with the white side facing up.
+Fold and unfold in half both vertically and horizontally.

 Step 2